 Throughout history, the Fed has raised and lowered the federal funds rate to counteract certain events and the resulting economic swings.
 When the Fed moves the needle in either direction, it directly and indirectly impacts interest rates on consumer loans, including mortgages.
 In 2020 and 2021, many people benefited from historically low rates.
-Now, in an effort to combat inflation, the Fed is raising rates – and is expected to continue to do so throughout 2022.
+Now, in an effort to combat inflation, the Fed has hiked rates dramatically throughout 2022 and thus far in 2023.

 While higher rates are the new reality, buying and refinancing can still make sense and be affordable for many buyers and homeowners.
 If you’re unsure what move to make, talk to a Home Loan Expert today to see if a purchase or refinance makes sense for you.
-And if you’re ready to act before rates move higher, consider applying today and locking in at a lower rate soon.
+And if you’re ready to act before rates move higher, start your mortgage application.

 Viewing 1 - 3 of 3

 How Are Mortgage Rates Determined?
 A Comprehensive Look At Mortgage Interest Rates